humanmade/altis-documentation/other-docs/guides/headless/react-app.md

 On your local site, head to [Network Admin > Themes](internal://network-admin/themes.php) and Network Enable the new "Example Headless Theme" entry.
 This will make the theme usable on your sites.

-Next, head to the [Appearance page](internal://admin/themes.php) on a test site and Activate the "Example Headless Theme".
+Next, head to the [Appearance page](internal://admin/themes.php) on a test site and activate the "Example Headless Theme".
 This will activate the theme on your site.

 Open [the frontend](internal://home/) and you should see an unstyled example page.